semolex/novaposhta-python-client/docs/source/index.rst

-.. novaposhta-api-client documentation master file, created by sphinx-quickstart on Mon Oct  9 17:10:37 2023.
+.. novaposhta-python-client documentation master file, created by sphinx-quickstart on Mon Oct  9 17:10:37 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to novaposhta-api-client's documentation!
+Welcome to novaposhta-python-client's documentation!
 =================================================

 .. toctree::